abhinavsec/Wazuh-SOC-Lab/Attacks/1- Brute-Force/README.md

 ## Conclusion

-The simulated SSH brute-force attack successfully generated security events that were detected by Wazuh.
+The simulated SSH brute-force attack successfully generated authentication events that were collected by the Wazuh Agent and analyzed by the Wazuh Manager.

-The investigation confirmed that centralized log collection and alert correlation can effectively identify repeated authentication failures and provide valuable information for SOC analysts during incident investigations.
+The investigation confirmed that the alerts accurately represented brute-force activity, demonstrating the effectiveness of centralized log monitoring for detecting credential-based attacks in a controlled SOC environment.